Understanding Insurance Audits

 Failing to have adequate documentation is risky for any practitioner.
 Documentation provides several key pieces of information: it proves that services were provided, that those services were provided at the level at which they were billed, and that those services were medically necessary.
 Without documentation that can provide this information, billing cannot be verified.

 Unbundling refers to when a coder uses multiple CPT codes for the various parts of a procedure.
 This can either be due to a misunderstanding of billing practices or an effort to increase payments.
 As a rule of thumb: when there is one code available to capture all component portions of a procedure, that’s the correct code.

 Upcoding refers to coding for a more expensive service or procedure than you actually performed.
 A common example of upcoding is if a practitioner only met with a patient for a few minutes and the coder billed for a full exam lasting 45 minutes.
 While upcoding can also be accidental, a pattern of such fraudulent billing can lead to fines and legal consequences from both government and private payors.

 Undercoding, as you might expect, is the opposite of upcoding.
 It refers to leaving out codes from a patient’s record or coding for fewer services than were actually provided to the patient.
 While many practitioners utilize this coding to save patients some costs, this practice also has legal consequences and may trigger an audit.

 Are mock audits worth it?

-Additionally, if it is feasible for your practice, it may make sense to perform your own random mock audits based on the above and other commonly known audit criteria.
-While performing mock audits is administratively costly, it can help address minor problems before they become too common or too large to address.
+If it is feasible for your practice, it may make sense to perform your own random mock audits based on the above and other commonly known audit criteria.
+While performing mock audits is administratively costly, it can help address minor problems before they become too prevalent or too large to address.

 Whether or not mock audits will benefit your practice will be based on your size, how often you are billing government and private payors, and your ability to go through with the process.